-Although there will be no audience present, throughout June Wigmore Hall concerts will be broadcast live and daily on BBC Radio 3, where the venue's live Monday lunch-time recitals were a much-respected fixture until lockdown.
+Although there is no audience present, throughout June Wigmore Hall concerts are being broadcast live and daily on BBC Radio 3, where the venue's live Monday lunch-time recitals were a much-respected fixture until lockdown.
 So significant is the move, radio stations across Europe are also relaying the breakthrough concerts.

-Concerts will be introduced by a BBC presenter in the hall, whose job it will be to re-create something of the expectant atmosphere of the live concert.
+Concerts are introduced by a BBC presenter in the hall, whose job it will be to re-create something of the expectant atmosphere of the live concert.
 Fans of Wigmore Hall will readily picture the music-inspired mosaic that dominates the stage loved by world-class artists.

 So many international concert artists make their home in London, that organisers are expecting several to walk or cycle to the gig.